natpetrovski/QBIO7008-project/README.md

 ## How to Use

-To reproduce this analysis, ensure all `.csv` files are in the same folder as the R scripts and run them in order.
-You can open `.R` files in RStudio or another R environment.
+To reproduce this analysis, ensure the two dataset `.csv` files are in the same folder as the R scripts and run them in order.